By Wendy C. Brooks, DVM, DipABVP

 Educational Director, VeterinaryPartner.com

 Descriptions of rabies go back thousands of years as rabies has classically been one of the most feared infections of all time.
 It is caused by a bullet-shaped rhabdovirus that is relatively unstable in the environment; establishing infection requires direct contact with infected mucous membranes.
-In most cases, disease is transmitted via bite wound.
+In most cases, disease is transmitted through a bite wound.
 Only mammals are susceptible to infection, and wildlife is the primary animal group where infection occurs.
 When wildlife comes into contact with humans or domestic animals, rabies becomes a public health problem.
 Despite vaccination being readily available, every year the U.S. reports hundreds of dog and cat deaths from rabies, not to mention several human deaths.
 Worldwide some 55,000 human deaths from rabies occur and rabies remains an important and nearly untreatable illness even now in the 21st century.

 Rabies is nearly untreatable once symptoms begin despite all the resources of modern medicine and it is important to take its threat seriously.
 It is because of rabies that most municipalities have dog licensing requirements in order to ensure that the community's dogs are vaccinated.